 Ellington's investment philosophy revolves around the pursuit of value across various types of MBS and related assets.
 Ellington seeks investments across a wide range of MBS sectors without any restriction as to ratings, structure or position in the capital structure.
 Over time and through market cycles, opportunities will present themselves in varying sectors and in varying forms.
 In current markets, for example, the liquidation of portfolios of MBS from structured vehicles and from distressed financial institutions have been significant sources of asset acquisition opportunities.
 By rotating between sectors of the MBS markets and adjusting the extent to which it hedges, Ellington believes that it is able to capitalize on the disparities between these sectors as well as on overall trends in the marketplace, and therefore provide better and more consistent returns for its investors.
 Disparities between MBS sectors vary from time to time and are driven by a combination of factors.
-For example, as various MBS sectors fall in and out of favor, the relative yields that the market demands for those sectors may vary.
-In addition, Ellington's performance projections for certain sectors and away from others.
+For example, as various MBS sectors may differ from those of other market participants and such disparities will naturally cause us, from time to time, to gravitate towards certain sectors and away from others.
 Disparities between MBS sectors may also be driven by differences in collateral performance (for example, seasoned subprime collateral may perform better than more recent subprime collateral) and in the structure of particular investments (for example, in the timing of cash flow or the level of credit enhancement), and our Manager may believe that other market participants are overestimating or underestimating the value of these differences.
 Furthermore, we believe that risk management, including opportunistic portfolio hedging and prudent financing and liquidity management, is essential for consistent generation of attractive, risk-adjusted total returns across market cycles.